LewisAJones/cv-markdown/README.md

 ## Academic awards and grants

+**MURKY: Mesophotic and turbid reefs as key ecosystems for the future?** (2023)
+Research workshop grant from the Paleosynthesis project, Friedrich-Alexander-Universität, Germany
+Value: 10,000 EUR

 **R for Palaeobiologists: Workshop and Hackathon** (2022)
 Grant-in-Aid from The Palaeontological Association, UK
 Value: 2000 GBP